sonam-saarthi/RASA-BOTs/RASA-demo/Readme.md

 Command to stop the chatbot...
     `$ /stop`

-Command to start the chatbot...
+Command to train the chatbot...
+    `$ rasa train`

+Command to talk to most recent model of the system/chatbot...
     `$ rasa shell`

+Command to take help for the chatbot...
+    `$ rasa -h`

+    & to debug the model we have `--debug` flag.

+    `$ rasa --debug`

 This is a demo of rasa-chatbot.